In your routine eye exam, one thing that your eye doctor continuously checks is your intraocular pressure.

 Normal intraocular pressure helps maintain the shape of the eye, which in turn supports the 2 million parts of the eye that help you see.

 Types of pressure:

-High pressure : when the fluid in the front of the eye does not drain as well as it should, the pressure may be too high.
-Your doctor can call this ocular hypertension .
+High pressure: when the fluid in the front of the eye does not drain as well as it should, the pressure may be too high.
+Your doctor can call this ocular hypertension.

 It can cause glaucoma, a group of eye diseases that causes blindness.
-High eye pressure is one of the main reasons why people suffer from it.
+High eye pressure is one of the main reasons people suffer from it.

 Glaucoma vision loss occurs when the eye pressure is too high for the specific individual and damages the optic nerve.
 Any resulting damage can not be reversed.

-That is why early diagnosis and treatment of glaucoma is the key to preventing vision loss.
+Early diagnosis and treatment of glaucoma is the key to preventing vision loss.